I was going to title this post –

 How to Make Something Decorative Out of Nothing

 but it was too long.
-Long or not it was exactly what I did to create 2 new doorstops – one for the bathroom I just completed and another for my guest room.
+Long or not, it was exactly what I did to make a decorative doorstop for the bathroom.
+I liked it so much, I made another for my guest room.
 I didn’t have to buy one thing to make either of these.
 I kind of challenged myself to see if I could use up some scraps and leftovers instead of buying new supplies.
 With thoughts of moving in the back of my mind, I am also looking at cleaning out everything.
 I am trying to get a jump start so if we do move, I won’t be so overwhelmed with things I will need to do.

 I love the windows in my house to be open as much as possible, but the doors don’t like it – they slam shut if there is nothing to stop them when a breeze blows in.
 Problem solved with the added detail of a decorative doorstop.

 I got the idea to make doorstops out of bricks from something my mother- in-law had in her home.
 She was into needle arts and had these needlepoint brick doorstops in every room.
 This one has a floral motif, but there was one with a butterfly and another with her initials.